The Third Sunday of Advent ~ December 11, 2022

 sorrow and mourning will flee.

-And in last Sunday’s gospel, we found John the Baptist preaching and baptizing along the Jordan River to great crowds of people.
-But in today’s gospel, however, we find him in prison.
+In last Sunday’s gospel, we found John the Baptist preaching and baptizing along the Jordan River to great crowds of people.
+But in today’s gospel, we find him in prison.

-Our scripture scholar Presbyterian William Barclay commented that John’s career ended in disaster.
+Our Presbyterian scripture scholar William Barclay commented that John’s career ended –I would say– in desolation and loneliness.
 It wasn’t John’s habit to soften the truth.
 Herod Antipas had paid a visit to his brother in Rome and seduced his brother’s wife.
 He came home again, dismissed his own wife, and married the sister-in-law whom he lured away from her husband.
 Publicly and sternly John rebuked Herod.
 Consequently, John was thrown into the dungeons of the fortress of Machaerus in the mountains near the Dead Sea.

 For a man who lived in the wild open spaces with the sky above and the wind blowing through his hair, this was surely agony.
 So he may have had some doubts.
 He sent some of his disciples to Jesus to ask . . . .